-Lexus looks to woo younger buyers
+Lexus looks to woo younger buyers with performance cars

 As it grows another year older, Lexus hopes to reach an increasingly younger customer.